SUPERVISION

 Apply for supervision with Alison

-Alison offers one-to-one supervision for mindfulness-based teachers, including supra-vision (supervision of supervision) via zoom.
+Alison offers one-to-one supervision via zoom, for mindfulness-based teachers, and supra-vision (supervision of supervision) for mindfulness-based supervisors.
 She is also able to supervise small groups.
 Please see The Mindfulness Network website for more information and to apply.

 Evans A. Mindfulness-based supervision.
 (2021).
 In Crane, R.S., Karunavira., Griffith, G.M.
 (Eds.), Essential Resources for Mindfulness Teachers (pp. 156-166).
 Routledge. https://www.routledge.com/Essential-Resources-for-Mindfulness-Teachers/Crane-Karunavira-Griffith/p/book/9780367330798